isBre/Ethics-in-AI-Notes/index.md

 &nbsp;

-## Data Protection Principles (Article 5):
-The GDPR establishes several principles that guide the processing of personal data:
-1. Lawfulness, fairness, and transparency.
-2. Purpose limitation.
-3. Data minimization.
-4. Data accuracy.
-5. Storage limitation.
-6. Integrity and confidentiality.
-7. Accountability principle.

-&nbsp;

-## Lawfulness of Processing (Article 6):
-Processing of personal data is deemed lawful if at least one of the following conditions is met:
-1. Consent from the data subject has been obtained.
-2. Processing is necessary for the performance of a contract or pre-contractual measures.
-3. Processing is necessary to comply with a legal obligation.
-4. Processing is necessary to protect vital interests.
-5. Processing is carried out in the public interest or official authority.
-6. Processing is necessary for legitimate interests, except when overridden by the rights and freedoms of the data subject.

-&nbsp;

-## Personal Data (Article 4(1)):
+### Article 4.1 - Personal Data
-The GDPR defines personal data as any information relating to an identified or identifiable natural person. **Identifiability** depends on the existence of means reasonably likely to be used for reidentification, considering factors such as costs, time required, available technology, and technological developments.
+The GDPR defines personal data as any information relating to an identified or identifiable natural person: **Identifiability** depends on the existence of means reasonably likely to be used for reidentification, considering factors such as costs, time required, available technology, and technological developments.

 **Pseudonymisation** involves substituting identifiers in personal data with pseudonyms.
 However, if the link between the pseudonym and the identifying data can be reconstructed using additional information, the pseudonymised data is still considered personal data.

 When it comes to AI and the GDPR definition of personal data, two key issues are raised:

-- First, there is the "re-personalization" of anonymous data, which refers to the **reidentification** of individuals associated with such data.
-AI and computational statistics methods can increase the identifiability of apparently anonymous data, allowing connections to be made with the individuals involved.
+- First, there is the "re-personalization" of anonymous data, which refers to the **reidentification** of individuals associated with such data. **AI and computational statistics methods can increase the identifiability of apparently anonymous data, allowing connections to be made with the individuals involved**.
 Numerous cases have demonstrated the reidentification of supposedly anonymous datasets, revealing sensitive information about individuals, such as medical records, browsing history, or preferences.

    The reidentification of data subjects is often based on statistical correlations between nonidentified data and personal data related to the same individuals.
 For example, matching deidentified hospital admission information with the governor's date of birth, ZIP code, and gender enabled the reidentification of the governor's health records.
 Similarly, anonymized movie ratings in a Netflix price database could be reidentified by linking them to non-anonymous ratings in IMDb.

    To address reidentification, there are two approaches.
 The first involves ensuring that data is deidentified in ways that make it more challenging to reidentify the data subject.
 The second approach focuses on implementing security processes and measures for the release of data to prevent reidentification.

-- Another issue is the **inference** of further personal information from existing personal data.
-AI systems can infer new information about data subjects by applying algorithmic models to their personal data.
+- Another issue is the **inference** of further personal information from existing personal data. **AI systems can infer new information about data subjects by applying algorithmic models to their personal data**.
 The question arises as to whether the inferred information should be considered as new personal data, distinct from the original data.
 For example, inferring an individual's sexual orientation from facial features or personality type from online activity.
 If the inferred information is deemed new personal data, automated inferences would trigger the same consequences as processing personal data under the GDPR.

 Here are some examples:
 - **Re-personalisation of anonymous data (reidentification)**: Imagine a healthcare research institution that collects anonymized medical records from a large group of individuals for analysis.
 Through AI and advanced data linkage techniques, it becomes possible to reidentify specific individuals by linking the anonymized data with other available information such as publicly available datasets or social media profiles.
 This reidentification process can potentially breach the anonymity of the data and reintroduce personal identifiers, making it a concern under the GDPR.

 - **Inference of further personal information**: Suppose an e-commerce platform collects personal data such as customers' purchase history, browsing patterns, and demographic information.
 By applying AI algorithms and data analytics, the platform can infer additional personal information about its customers.
 For example, based on a customer's purchase preferences, browsing behavior, and location data, the platform may infer their interests, hobbies, or lifestyle choices.
 These inferences create new personal information that goes beyond the explicitly provided data, and they may have implications under the GDPR, as individuals have the right to be aware of and have control over such inferences.

 &nbsp;

-## Profiling (Article 4(2))
+### Article 4.4 - Profiling

-Article 4(2) of the General Data Protection Regulation (GDPR) defines **profiling as any form of automated processing of personal data that involves using the data to evaluate certain personal aspects of a natural person**.
+Article 4(4) of the General Data Protection Regulation (GDPR) defines **profiling as any form of automated processing of personal data that involves using the data to evaluate certain personal aspects of a natural person**.
 This includes analyzing or predicting aspects related to the person's work performance, economic situation, health, personal preferences, interests, reliability, behavior, location, or movements.

-Profiling, although not explicitly mentioning AI, typically involves the use of AI technologies for processing.
+**Profiling, although not explicitly mentioning AI, typically involves the use of AI technologies for processing**.
 It aims to classify individuals into categories or groups based on inferred features.
 It involves gathering information about individuals and evaluating their characteristics or behavior patterns to categorize them and make predictions about their abilities, interests, or likely behavior.

-The advancement of AI and Big Data has significantly increased the opportunities for profiling.
+**The advancement of AI and Big Data has significantly increased the opportunities for profiling**.
 Profiling often relies on machine learning algorithms trained on large datasets that link certain features of individuals to specific outcomes.
 Once trained, these algorithms can be used to make predictions for new individuals based on their input data.

 For example, AI-based profiling can be used to determine the likelihood of heart disease for insurance applicants based on their health records, habits, or social conditions.
 It can also assess the creditworthiness of loan applicants by considering their financial history, online activity, and social standing.
 Furthermore, it can predict the likelihood of reoffending for convicted individuals based on their criminal history, personality traits (identified through personality tests), and personal background.
 These predictions may trigger automated determinations related to insurance pricing, loan approvals, or parole decisions.